The College currently provides mono printing to current members free of charge for academic use (and reasonable social

 You will see the system now ‘renders’ each job (preparing it for printing) and holds it in a queue.
 Jobs will be held in the queue for up to 12 hours and then will disappear.

-To ‘release’ a job (and actually print it) you need to go to one of the printing locations (currently in the RE Building, the main Library, the JCR for Undergraduates and the MCR for Graduates) and login to the ‘Release Terminal’ located by the printer.
+To ‘release’ a job (and actually print it) you need to go to one of the printing locations (currently in the Library & Study Centre basement, the JCR for Undergraduates and the MCR for Graduates) and login to the ‘Release Terminal’ located by the printer.

 You can logout of the system by going to your username at the top right of the window, clicking on it and then selecting ‘Log out’ from the drop down menu item which appears.

 Releasing a print job:

-Go to one of the three release terminals currently located by the printer in the RE Building (room 7), the JCR Lounge (TW3, for Undergraduates only or the MCR (upper floor of the MCR building, for Graduate students only).
+Go to one of the three release terminals currently located by the printers in the basement of the Library & Study Centre, the JCR Lounge (TW3, for Undergraduates only) or the MCR (upper floor of the MCR building, for Graduate students only).

 At the release terminal login with your SSO username and printing password (the same as you used to submit the print jobs).